-Since our founding in 1980, Maternity Care Coalition (MCC) has served over 100,000 families.
+Since our founding in 1980, Maternity Care Coalition (MCC) has served over 135,000 families.
 We have been able to impact so many lives because of the people throughout our community who get involved with us every day.
 We could not be here without you, our generous donors, dedicated volunteers, staff and interns.
-Thank you!
+Thank you.

 Volunteers are vital in helping MCC achieve its mission to improve maternal and child health.
 With volunteers from all parts of the community, we work together to strengthen families and give back.
-MCC welcomes the different knowledge bases, skills and backgrounds our volunteers bring, as well as their commitment to MCC.
+MCC welcomes different knowledge bases, skills and backgrounds.
 Become a champion for maternal and child health and volunteer with us today!
-Here’s how you can help:

 If you are interested in volunteering, please complete the information form below.
-You will then be added to our volunteer distribution list and receive up-to-date volunteer opportunities.
-We will also review each form and if there is an opportunity that aligns with your interests, we will do our best to match you.
+We will review each form and if there is an opportunity that aligns with your interests, we will do our best to match you.

 *Volunteers, both regular and scheduled, who have contact with children, must go through the clearance process.